Cherate-star/Cherate-star/README.md

-- 👋 Hi, I’m @Cherate-star
+- 👋 Hi, I’m Cherate
 - 👀 I’m interested in nothing...
 - 🌱 I’m currently learning C language
-- 💞️ I’m looking to collaborate on ...
+- 💞️ looking small surprise
-- 📫 How to reach me my email:le6345@outlook.com
+- 📫 my email:le6345@outlook.com
-- 😄 Pronouns:
+- 😄 you can call me everything you want
-- ⚡ Fun fact: ...sometimes diligent and sometimes lazy
+- ⚡ sometimes diligent and sometimes lazy

 <!---
 Cherate-star/Cherate-star is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.